saward/Rubame/README.md

 * Binary data - Currently, Rubame only deals with text network traffic.
 This is not ideal, and so I hope to add the ability to send binary data, along with examples here showing how to communicate with a javascript client.
 * Lazy send - Currently, Rubame sends a message as soon as the message is requested to be sent.
 Sometimes, a game may want to send some traffic whenever it is convenient, and some traffic immediately.
 I may add the ability to lazy send data.

+__Please Note:__ The lazy send code currently is broken, so do not use it!

 ## RSpec

 The RSpec is quite incomplete for now.
 I expect to add more tests later.